sebkur/fortunes-sweep/README.markdown

 The applet was created by Benny Kjær Nielsen and Allan Odgaard in spring of 2000 following a course in Computational Geometry taugbt by Pawel Winter at [DIKU][].

+The source code has then been reworked, refactored and improved by Sebastian Kürten.
+It now works as a standalone Swing application rather than an applet.
+Also there is a port via GWT to Javascript.

 # License

+The original authors state the following:

 Permission to copy, use, modify, sell and distribute this software is granted.
 This software is provided “as is” without express or implied warranty, and with no claim as to its suitability for any purpose.